Hormones and Traumatic Brain Injury

 The resulting hormone imbalances cause a number of psychological, physiological, and physical symptoms.
 Some of these are depression, angry outbursts, anxiety, mood swings, memory loss, inability to concentrate, learning difficulties, insomnia, increased risk for heart attack and stroke, high blood pressure, diabetes, loss of libido, menstrual irregularities, premature menopause, obesity, loss of lean body mass, muscular weakness, and more.
 Practitioners working with an aging population will easily recognize these symptoms as those that mirror declining levels of TSH and thyroid hormones, DHEA and corticosteroids from the adrenal glands, and estrogens and testosterone from the ovaries and testes.
 These symptoms are also beginning to be recognized as associated with TBI, as well.

 Dr. Mark Gordon of the Millennium Health Center in Los Angeles was among the first to make a connection between the symptoms of TBI and pituitary dysfunction, and to incorporate that discovery into his clinical practice.
 According to an article in the January 2012 Life Extension magazine, Dr. Gordon employs a comprehensive laboratory test panel that covers all pituitary-related hormones when treating patients with brain injury.
-For direct testing of pituitary hormones, he looks at growth hormone (HGH), luteinizing hormone (LH), thyroid stimulating hormone (TSH), adrenocorticotropic hormone (ACTH), follicle stimulating hormone (FSH), and insulin-like growth factor (IGF-1) levels.
+For direct testing of pituitary hormones, he looks at human growth hormone (HGH), luteinizing hormone (LH), thyroid stimulating hormone (TSH), adrenocorticotropic hormone (ACTH), follicle stimulating hormone (FSH), and insulin-like growth factor (IGF-1) levels.
 He also orders tests for the secondary hormones (i.e., those produced from the thyroid, adrenal, ovary, and testes glands) including T3 and T4, cortisol, testosterone, and estrogens.

-Dr. Gordon and others believe that growth hormone is particularly important because it is also neuroprotective, meaning that it enhances the survival of damaged nerve cells and even promotes the creation of new nerve tissue.
+Dr. Gordon and others believe that human growth hormone is particularly important because it is also neuroprotective, meaning that it enhances the survival of damaged nerve cells and even promotes the creation of new nerve tissue.
 Declining growth hormone has been associated with cognitive decline and memory loss, symptoms which may persist after a brain trauma.

 An interesting study published in the Journal of Neurotrauma tracked cortisol, progesterone, testosterone, estradiol, and pituitary FSH and LH in men and women who had suffered traumatic injuries in car accidents, taking measurements each day after the accident.
 The authors noted that FSH and LH declined steadily, as did progesterone, and that these results indicated damage to the pituitary gland, which could continue chronically.
 They suggested that progesterone treatment might be appropriate in both men and women, but cautioned that such treatment would also affect other hormones.
 They also noticed that a rise in estradiol in men and a rise in testosterone in women after the trauma seemed to predict a poor outcome.
 In another study mentioned in the literature review update in Future Neurology, the authors reported finding that combining progesterone and vitamin D provided better outcomes, because progesterone was not as neuroprotective when a vitamin D deficiency existed.